 I looked around me and saw people doing puja next to me and immersing themselves 3 times in the holy lake.
 A little later, when a holy cow wanted to pass by, I decided it was time to get up and buy the orange Marigold flowers in the busy shopping street that runs behind the ghats.

-I sat down and looked at the lake and at the Marigold flowers in my hands.
-I had to hold them in my right hand, the priest said.
+Sitting down and looking at the lake with the Marigold flowers in my hands.
+I had to hold them in my right hand, the Brahmani priest said.
 Okay, I followed that advice.
-I didn’t talk to the priest any further, hoping he would leave me alone.
+I didn’t talk to the Brahmani priest any further, hoping he would leave me alone.
 Internally, I was imagining how I was going to do this.

-We sat still for about 10 minutes next to each other and when my tears dried up he suggested to get some Massala chai for us so we could have a cup of tea.
+We sat still for about 10 minutes next to each other and when my tears dried up the Brahmani Priest suggested to get some Massala chai for us so we could have a cup of tea.
 It seems to be a solution for everything in India 🙂

 I accepted his offer and while he got the Massala chai in the busy shopping street I walked to the sacred lake.
 I knelt down on the last step and sat with my hands in which the 5 orange Marigold flowers were still above the water.